title

-Ordinance amending the Pittsburgh Code, Title Nine - Zoning, Article V, Use Regulations, Chapter 911: Primary Uses, to add Restricted Personal Goods Retail, to add specific requirements and conditional use application requirements.
+Ordinance amending the Pittsburgh Code, Title Nine - Zoning, Article V, Use Regulations, Chapter 911: Primary Uses, to add Retail: Tobacco, Inhalant, and Cannabinoids, to add specific requirements and conditional use application requirements.

-(Needs to be sent to the Planning Commission for a report and recommendation)
+(Sent to the Planning Commission for a report & recommendation on 10/15/25)

 WHEREAS, per the Centers for Disease Control, electronic cigarette (“vape”) products often contain harmful substances, including nicotine (which is highly addictive and impairs adolescent brain development), heavy metals, volatile organic compounds, cancer-causing chemicals, and ultra-fine particles that can be inhaled deep into the lungs; and,